-- 1. Deposits are made into the account at the main office or through PaySchool.
-For deposits made at the office, a receipt will be provided to your child. - 2.
-Student prices: - a.
-Breakfast \$1.90 - b.
-Lunch \$2.90 - c.
-Extra milk \$.50 - 3.
-Adult prices: - a.
-Breakfast \$2.00 - b.
-Lunch \$4.84 - 4.
-You may deposit any amount into your child's account, but daily deposits are discouraged. - 5.
-E-mail and/or phone/text messages are sent to students whose accounts have fallen below \$5. - 6.
-The food service program can allow your child's account to be blocked from having breakfast or extra milk if you so choose.
-Contact the office for details. - 7.
-It is our expectation that all students will eat lunch.
-Students may eat either school lunch or cold lunch brought from home. - 8.
+- 1. Deposits are made into the account at the main office or through our school website by clicking on pay school fees/meal balance.
+For deposits made at the office, a receipt will be provided to your child.

+- 2. Student prices:

+- a.
+Breakfast \$2.10

+- b.
+Lunch \$3.10

+- c.
+Extra milk \$.50

+- 3. Adult prices:

+- a.
+Breakfast \$2.10

+- b.
+Lunch \$4.95

+- 4. You may deposit any amount into your child's account, but daily deposits are discouraged.

+- 5. The food service program can allow your child's account to be blocked from having breakfast or extra milk if you so choose.
+Contact the office for details.

+- 6. It is our expectation that all students will eat lunch.
+Students may eat either school lunch or

+- cold lunch brought from home. - 7.
 The drinking of soda pop or caffeinated energy drinks (Red Bull, Monster, etc.) in the lunchroom is not allowed.
 (Per federal mandates.)
-This includes adults that are visiting for lunch. - 9.
-Parents are encouraged to come and eat lunch with their student.
-Please notify the school if you are interested in having lunch with your student. - 10.
+This includes adults that are visiting for lunch. - 8.
+Parents are welcome to come and eat lunch with their student.
+Please notify the school if you are interested in having lunch with your student.
+You will need to sign in at the office upon arrival and sign out following the lunch period.
+A reminder that classroom visits are to be pre-arranged as per page 25 in this handbook.) - 9.
 Families are asked to bring in food only for their child.
-We ask that you do not bring in for other students due to allergies as well as it causing hurt feelings. - 11.
-Parents who drop off fast food for their child to eat at lunch may do so, but please remember the soda pop rule above. - 12.
+We ask that you do not bring in for other students due to allergies. - 10.
+Parents who drop off fast food for their child to eat at lunch may do so, but please remember the soda pop rule above. - 11.
 Students may purchase extra milk for their lunch.
 Extra entrees are not available.